Ceremony

 Plant-Spirit Ceremony

-A Plant-Spirit Ceremony is a spiritual journey with a plant.
-It can involve eating, drinking, or smoking a plant, or it can involve working with the plant's energy or essence.
-While the intention of plant-spirit ceremonies vary, this ancient form of wisdom seeking and questing can bring clarity and healing through expanding our awareness, temporarily altering our state of consciousness, or deepening our sense of connection to ourselves, each other, and the Universe.
-Some examples of plants we have worked with include: Cacao, Kava, Mugwort, Mullein, Sassafras, and Rose.
+A Plant-Spirit Ceremony can involve eating, drinking, or smoking a plant (or mushroom), or it can involve connecting with a plant's energy or essence.
+These ceremonies often bring clarity and healing through expanding our awareness, altering our state of consciousness, or deepening our sense of connection to ourselves, each other, and the Universe.
+Michelle offers:

-Almost every culture known has questing traditions and rites of passage.
-Examples include desert sojourns, walkabouts, vision quests, medicine walks, pilgrimages and cave immersions.
-People who live in alignment with nature understand the value of extended time in the wild and having personal relationships with nature.
-Many practices exist that can connect us to the medicine of nature and help us find belonging, cultivate self-reliance, and reconnect with a sense of purpose.
-Michelle offers support and guidance in the following:
+Almost every culture known has/had questing traditions and rites of passage from desert sojourns, walkabout and vision quests to medicine walks, pilgrimages and cave immersions.
+People who live in alignment with nature understand the value of extended time in the wild; in nature we can find belonging, cultivate self-reliance, and reconnect with a sense of purpose (as well as take a much-needed respite).
+Michelle can help you design a ceremony for a life transition or facilitate a nature quest or camping trip.
+She also offers herbal and nature-based rituals that support emotional and spiritual wellbeing such as House Blessings, Sacred Herbal Baths, and Herbal Protection Rituals.

 I'm new to all this.
 What do I need to know?